This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

 One day, Suellen realized it was time for a change around her house.

-Her preschool children had memorized the entire script of John Wayne’s movie “Hondo” all because Gramps watched “Hondo” day after day, every day.
+Her preschool children had memorized the entire script of John Wayne’s movie “Hondo,” all because Gramps watched it day after day, every day.

 Days of caregiving at home can become the same old thing, over and over.
 It can get boring, just like watching the same movie over and over.

-Suppose your mom has always liked new kitchen gadgets, then helping her use a blender, a juicer, a slow cooker, or a bread maker might make for an enjoyable learning experience.
+Suppose your mom has always liked new kitchen gadgets.
+Helping her use a blender, a juicer, a slow cooker, or a bread maker might make for an enjoyable learning experience.

-What about getting some seeds that you can both start indoors in a pot, then tend them in pots or window boxes as the plants grow?
+What about getting some seeds that you can both start indoors in a pot, then tend in pots or window boxes as the plants grow?
 Planting flowers and vegetables in a raised box can assist a gardener who can’t bend over or needs to sit while working.

 I like John Wayne as much as the next person,… but the same movie every day?
-Then you know, it’s time for something to change.
+Then, you know, it’s time for something to change.